ymatto/Station-Manager-2/README.md

 The main logic of Station Manager 2 is the `StationManager2.liq` Liquidsoap script file, which runs your playlist-based shows and expects to output to an Icecast server for broadcast to the world.

 Station Manager 2 works best when run using dockerized Liquidsoap and Icecast, although it is not required.
+If you have Liquidsoap installed natively on your host, you can run the script directly with your configuration file.

 Also included is a simple TTS_server script that enables use of Text-To-Speech for automated on-air announcements.